-I started Nourished Simply because I found so often that clients and patients that I met with were so confused about what to eat.
+I started Nourished Simply because I found so often that my clients and patients were confused about what to eat.
 There is so much nutrition information available now that isn’t always accurate.
 Everyone who eats thinks they can give nutrition advice.
 I spend much of my patient care time clearing up nutrition confusion misinformation.
 My mission is to take the confusion out of eating healthy.

 All foods fit.
 Eating healthy does not need to be confusing or difficult.
 You can be truly nourished simply!

 I share my favorite recipes that I make for myself and my family regularly.
 Fortunately, neither I nor anyone in my family has food allergies or sensitivities.
 I have also rarely worked with patients/clients with food intolerances, so my recipes here are for the general population who does not require alterations in ingredients.
 For example, some recipes may be naturally gluten-free, however, I don’t purposely make gluten free recipes.